+To test how privacy means substitution and selective consent contribute to the observed changes, we set up a simple model (for details see Appendix B).
+The model generates the distribution of search histories as a mixture of obfuscators, who always generate search histories of length one, and nonobfuscators, whose history is captured by a parametric count distribution.
 Under this formalization, the "excess" number of single searchers identifies the fraction of obfuscators and the residual count distribution the true underlying search histories.
 We can use a Vuong test to determine whether obfuscators are needed to fit the observed distribution (Vuong, 1989).
 We use the test to determine the presence of obfuscators and whether the fraction changes with the introduction of GDPR.
 In addition, we can test for whether true search histories are significantly longer after GDPR comes into effect, which is indicative of selective consent.

 We estimate the model under two different distributional assumptions for the count distribution of the true number of searches.
-First, we assume a conditional Poisson distribution and, second, we assume that it is negative binomial, to allow for more dispersion.
+First, we assume a conditional Poisson distribution, and second, we assume that it is negative binomial to allow for more dispersion.
 In short, we find evidence for both of the mechanisms as the test suggests the presence of obfuscators in the pre-GDPR period but not in the post-GDPR period, although also showing that the average length of the (true) underlying search history increased slightly.

-We can additionally test for the presence of selective consent by investigating whether large and small websites exhibit heterogeneous treatment effects.29 Selective consent implies that persistence should increase more for large websites (e.g. consistent with Campbell et al. (2015)).
-The results of this regression are reported in Table 7, which points to a larger, but not statistically significant, increase in persistence for larger websites.
+We can additionally test for the presence of selective consent by investigating whether large and small websites exhibit heterogeneous treatment effects.
+Selective consent implies that persistence should increase more for large websites (e.g., consistent with Campbell, Goldfarb, and Tucker (2015)).
+The results of this regression are reported in Table A.3, which points to a larger, but not statistically significant, increase in persistence for larger websites.
 We interpret this as weak evidence for the presence of selective consent.

 Finally, we investigate heterogeneous treatment effects across popular web browsers and operating systems.
 We find that the increase in persistence occurs on all browsers except for Internet Explorer and suggestive evidence that it is more pronounced on desktop compared to mobile operating systems.
-These differences are plausible under privacy means substitution, in light of the alleged lack of technical sophistication of Internet Explorer users and the technical difficulty of utilizing browser-based privacy means on mobile devices and the Internet Explorer.30 However, the results between other browsers and operating systems are less clear cut which suggests that selective consent is also driving the results.
-The results and a full discussion are deferred to Online Appendix B.
+These differences are plausible under privacy means substitution, in light of the alleged lack of technical sophistication of Internet Explorer users and the technical difficulty of utilizing browser-based privacy means on mobile devices and the Internet Explorer.
+However, the results between other browsers and operating systems are less clear cut, which suggests that selective consent is also driving the results.
+The results and a full discussion are deferred to online Appendix B.

-29We define a "large" and "small" website as a website above (resp. below) the median size.
-Recall from section 2 that the consent decision is elicited with no information about the intermediary.
+&lt;sup>29 We define a "large" and "small" website as a website above (resp. below) the median size.
+Recall from Section 2 that the consent decision is elicited with no information about the intermediary.
 As a result, the most relevant degree of heterogeneity is the size of the first party website.